majorhaji/backend-api-project/README.md

 This will create a branch and move over to that branch.
 (Omit the `-b` flag if you wish to switch to an already existing branch).

-We recommend that you name the branch the number assigned to each ticket. eg. `news-4` or `games-4`
+We recommend that you name the branch the number assigned to each ticket. eg. `ncnews-4`

 When pushing the branch to git hub ensure that you make reference to the branch you are pushing to on the remote.